openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 The size of arraylist is 3
 ```

-To access a single element at a specified position, you can use subscript syntax (the subscript must be of type Int64).
+To access a single element at a specified position, you can use subscript syntax (the subscript type must be Int64).
 The first element of a non-empty ArrayList always starts at position 0.
-You can access any element from position 0 up to the last position (ArrayList's size - 1).
+You can access any element from index 0 up to the last position (ArrayList's size - 1).
 Using negative indices or indices greater than or equal to size will trigger a runtime exception.

 ```cangjie
 let a = list[0] // a == 0